haoyuewang27/fast_2D_projection/README.md

 ## Physics

-**I haven't checked the physics myself yet, I will update the readme file when I am done checking.** I used ChatGPT to check Claude's work and it passed, so I haven't checked it myself yet.
+**I haven't checked all the equations myself yet, I will update the readme file when I am done checking.** I used ChatGPT to check Claude's work and it passed, so I haven't checked it myself yet.

 The electron scattering factor of each atom is parameterized as a sum of 5 Gaussians using Peng 1999 tabulated coefficients: